mmikowski/hi_score/README.md

 - [TaffyDB][_17]: Client data management

 #### Node JS libraries
 NodeJS libraries are **not** copied to a `vendor` directory.
-We may changes this if we decide to create a server distribution.
+We may change this if we decide to create a server distribution.
 The following libraries are installed:

 - [clusterjs][_34]: Server multiplexer
 - [express][_36]: Minimalist Sinatra HTTP server